numpy/numpy/doc/neps/nep-0057-numpy-platform-support.rst

 - Must have regular CI support on GitHub or (exceptionally) through another well-integrated CI platform that the release team and steering council deem acceptable.
-- The NumPy team releases wheels on PyPI for this platform
+- The NumPy team releases wheels on PyPI for this platform.
 - CI failures (either regular CI or wheel build CI) block releases.
-- All maintainers developers are responsible to keep the ``main`` branch and wheel builds working.
+- All maintainers are responsible to keep the ``main`` branch and wheel builds working.

 Tier 1 platforms: